About ICOR

 Initial steps

-The ICOR Circle of Strategists has been meeting since 2020 to identify policies, tools and practices that, when implemented in concert, will challenge the status quo of closed research by (1) producing evidence of the benefits of open and collaborative research with real world implementations (2) addressing issues of non reproducibility and paucity of innovation, and (3) de-emphasizing high-impact publication as the primary means of career advancement.
-Initially, twenty stakeholders met—representing leadership in academia, funding and nonprofit organizations, government, publishing and research—and proposed ten goals for change throughout the research cycle, focusing on synchronicity and practical, reproducible implementation projects.
+The ICOR Circle of Strategists has been meeting since 2020 as an initiative of Rapid Science, to identify policies, tools and practices that will challenge the status quo of closed research by (1) producing evidence of the benefits of open and collaborative research with real world implementations, (2) addressing issues of non reproducibility and paucity of innovation, and (3) de-emphasizing high-impact publication as the primary means of career advancement.

 Implementation